-ricop for roal ricoorde Enter the unpaid balance on the installment obligation 2.
-Enter your gross profit percentage for the installment sale 3.
-Multiply line 1 by line 2.
-This is your unrealized profit 4.
-Subtract line 3 from line 1.
-This is your adjusted basis in the installment obligation on the date of the repossession 5.
-Enter your taxable gain on the repossession 6.
-Enter your costs of repossessing the property 7.
+Keep for Your Records 1.
+Enter the unpaid balance on the installment obligation 2.
+Enter your gross profit percentage for the installment sale Multiply line 1 by line 2.
+This is your unrealized profit 3.
+4. Subtract line 3 from line 1.
+This is your adjusted basis in the installment obligation on the date of the repossession Enter your taxable gain on the repossession 5.
+6. Enter your costs of repossessing the property 7.
 Add lines 4, 5, and 6.
-This is your basis in the repossessed real property installment obligation (the \$20,000 note) is \$16,000 at the time of repossession because the buyer made a \$4,000 payment.
-The gross profit percentage on the original sale was 20%.
-Therefore, \$3,200 (20% \times \$16,000 still due on the note) is unrealized profit.
-You figure your basis in the repossessed property as follows:
+This is your basis in the repossessed real property